 Today, we see sauna use as an instrumental part of social interaction in many communities.
 Technology has advanced, including the introduction of infrared saunas, allowing homeowners to customize their sauna experience.
 Plus, there are extensive health benefits to heat therapy ranging from reduced stress to improved immunity.

-By having your very own home sauna, you can capture the quintessential essence of a Finnish sauna—all without the high-priced airplane ticket and hotel bill.
-Find a Finnleo dealer near you to learn more about choosing the best sauna for your lifestyle.
+By having your very own home sauna, you can capture the quintessential essence of a Leisurecraft sauna — all without the high-priced airplane ticket and hotel bill.
+Visit one of our showrooms in Massachusetts to learn more about choosing the best sauna for your lifestyle.